Canon 70D vs Leica V-LUX Typ 114

 Concerning the storage of imaging data, both the 70D and the V-LUX Typ 114 write their files to SDXC cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

-The V-LUX Typ 114 is a recent model that features in the current product line-up of Leica.
-In contrast, the 70D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 70D was succeeded by the Canon 80D.
+Both the 70D and the V-LUX Typ 114 have been discontinued, but can regularly be found used on ebay.
+The 70D was replaced by the Canon 80D, while the V-LUX Typ 114 was followed by the Leica V-LUX 5.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So how do things add up?
 Which of the two cameras – the Canon 70D or the Leica V-LUX Typ 114 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.